angelopoggi/pa_license_check/README.md

 # Custom Exit Codes

 The script utilizes a "Cusom Exit Code" to keep track of various states.
 This is not to be confused with the system exit codes, which are used to tell Icinga what severity.
 This is strictly for keeping track within the function itself!
+I decided to Document it in case anyone wanted to expand on this.

 ```text
 CustomExitCode is 0; Everything is ok